npm/documentation/content/cli/v7/commands/npm-explain.md

 * Workspace names
 * Path to a workspace directory
-* Path to a parent workspace directory (will result in selecting all workspaces within that folder)
+* Path to a parent workspace directory (will result to selecting all of the nested workspaces)

 When set for the `npm init` command, this may be set to the folder of a workspace which does not yet exist, to create the folder and set it up as a